 Such an omission might seem negligent.
-But this unchronicled man would never have wanted Earth’s historians to know he existed.
-His life’s work required him to keep his identity a secret.
+But this unchronicled man would never have wanted Earth’s historians to know that he existed.

 As fast as he dared, as fast as was safe, the Emissary drove his craft down through Earth’s atmosphere.
 Such extreme velocities exhilarated him under normal conditions.
 But these conditions were clearly not normal.
 Too much lay at stake.

 Vibrations increased steadily, then stabilized.
 He felt his shoulders stiffen and willed them to relax.
-Even at this altitude, he didn’t need his instruments to tell him that something extraordinary was happening two-thousand meters below on the lake—something unusual about the atmosphere, the waves.
+Even at this altitude, he didn’t need his instruments to tell him that there was something extraordinary happening two-thousand meters below him on the lake.

 Of course, that was why he was here.
 He glanced at his display.
 How much time?